Tygertbone/vauntico-server/CONTRIBUTING.md

 3. Run `git add -u` to stage modified/deleted files.
 4. Run `git commit -m "chore: sync changes"`.

+### 🌱 First‑Commit Ritual
+When you make your first commit to Vauntico, run this message in your commit body:

+"I join the Vauntico legacy — building with clarity, peace, love, abundance, and humor."

+This ritual marks your entry into the movement and connects your work to the story we are building together.

+---

 Thank you for contributing to Vauntico! 🎉